Arsenal17x/Arsenal17x/README.md

 # 💫 About Me:
-Hello, I'm Anshul Rana, your tech enthusiast. <br>I am an undergraduate student specializing in Computer Science and Engineering. <br>My interests lie in emerging technologies and gadgets. <br>I enjoy playing games with my friends during leisure time and binge-watching anime or movies. <br>Currently, I am learning AI/ML technology and would like to contribute to projects and interact with like-minded individuals.
+Hello, I'm Anshul Rana, your tech enthusiast. <br>I am an undergraduate student specializing in Computer Science and Engineering. <br>My interests lie in emerging technologies and gadgets. <br>I enjoy playing games with my friends during leisure time and binge-watching anime or movies. <br>Currently, I am learning AI/ML and Web technology and would like to contribute to projects and interact with like-minded individuals.

 ## 🌐 Socials: